What to Include in Your Liability Waiver, and When to Have More Than One

 But what you put in your liability waiver can mean the difference between winning a legal dispute, and closing up shop for good.
 In this post, we’ll discuss what’s most critical for a release to include, to help you make sure you’re better protected.

-What to Include in Your Liability Waiver
+What To Include In Your Liability Waiver

 Waivers (including digital waivers) are legally binding contracts in most states, but are strictly scrutinized by courts given the significant rights that consumers give up by agreeing to them.
 For this reason, your waiver, whether created from a template or custom-drafted for your business, should be well-written, clear and unambiguous, conspicuous, and presented as early as feasible to your customer.